rangle/ngCourse2/handout/architect/README.md

 touch][contact-address]: as always, we are smarter together than any one of us is alone.

+Be the first to know when we release the next chapter of the Architect’s Guide to Angular. [http://info.rangle.io/architect-guide-angular-sign-up]

 [angular-site]: https://angular.io/
 [book-arora]: https://www.amazon.com/Angular-2-Example-Chandermani-Arora/dp/178588719X/
 [book-fain]: https://www.amazon.com/Angular-Development-TypeScript-Yakov-Fain/dp/1617293121/